splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

 4. You can use the pairing id to get the current status of the pairing.

    a.
-To get the status using Command Line Interface, run the following ACS command:
+To get the status using command-line interface, run the following ACS command:

       .. code-block:: bash